 - Investment: It is money.
 That has been entered or spent for the use of a product.
 That will confer a future benefit.
 A good example may be the acquisition of particular equipment.

-What is the Cash Flow for?
+Cash Flow for?

 The scenario for companies becomes very complex if they do not have the capacity to pay their obligations.